avanwouwe/citadel-browser-agent/README.md

 For more detail see the complete [list of limitations](/docs/config/limitations.md).

 ### does Citadel help me with my ISO 27001 certification?
-Citadel, when integrated with your SIEM (like [Wazuh](https://wazuh.com/)), providers many features that cover a wide range of I  SO 27001 controls.
+Citadel, when integrated with your SIEM (like [Wazuh](https://wazuh.com/)), providers many features that cover a wide range of ISO 27001 controls.
 For more information, see the [overview of controls](/docs/privacy/ISO27001.md).